kevinziroldi/web-scraping/README.md

 # web-scraping
 Web scraping for a school project
+High school project on solutions for peace in the world: https://sites.google.com/view/soluzioni-di-pace.